How to move to Japan: step by step guide

 If you need simple, low cost, easy to send international payments - or you manage your money across borders — you need Wise and the Wise Multi-currency Account.

-With Wise you’ll be able to send international payments all over the world, using the real mid-market exchange rate and for just a low, transparent fee.
-You can also choose to open a free online Wise Multi-currency Account to hold and manage balances in 50+ currencies, spend with your linked debit card, and switch from one currency to another whenever you need to in the Wise app.
-You’ll get the mid-market exchange rate with no hidden fees, every time — which can mean you save 3x compared to using your regular bank for foreign currency transactions.
+With Wise you’ll be able to send international payments all over the world, using the mid-market exchange rate and for just a low, transparent fee.
+You can also choose to open an online Wise Multi-currency Account for free, to hold and manage balances in 50+ currencies, spend with your linked debit card, and switch from one currency to another whenever you need to in the Wise app.
+You’ll get the mid-market exchange rate with no hidden fees, every time — which can mean you save 3x compared to using your bank for foreign currency transactions.

 💰 Start saving on international payments